Crosby Hall, London: Christopher Moran

 Crosby Hall was bought in 1988 by Christopher Moran, a businessman and philanthropist who is the Chairman of Co-operation Ireland.
 Until then the site's frontage had been open to Cheyne Walk and the River Thames and its central garden was open to the public.
 Moran commissioned a scheme to close the frontage with a new building and convert the complex to a luxury mansion.
 The scheme caused considerable controversy, but was given eventually permission after a Public Inquiry in December 1996, following two previous refusals by Kensington and Chelsea Council.
 Moran paid for the building's restoration, including initial stabilization of the Great Hall's 15th-century Reigate Stone.
+The project was initially overseen by the architects Carden and Godfrey (a practice founded by Emil Godfrey, son of Walter Godfrey), although the firm subsequently fell into legal disputes with Moran amid allegations of unpaid bills and unsatisfactorily completed work.
 The garden was restored by Marjorie Wyndham-Quin, Marchioness of Salisbury, and only plants found in Tudor England were used.
 The craftsmen were selected by David Honour, former head of design at Historic Royal Palaces.
 Stone carving of heraldic beasts, including the lions on the building's front gates, was completed by Dick Reid OBE to display the heraldry of Moran and residents dating from 1466 according to Tudor, Elizabethan, or early Stuart historical precedent.
 The completed complex was renamed Crosby Moran Hall at the beginning of 2021.

-On 20 February 2023, The Chapel of Crosby Moran Hall was blessed ecumenically in a service of dedication by His Eminence Cardinal Vincent Nichols, Archbishop of Westminster and The Reverend Canon Dr Jamie Hawkey of Westminster Abbey.
+In February 2023, the chapel was ecumenically blessed in a service of dedication by Cardinal Vincent Nichols, Archbishop of Westminster, and Canon Jamie Hawkey of Westminster Abbey.